Food safety inspections

 - Do a ‘self check’ using the Food Business Assessment Report, which is the same report which Council Officers use during a routine inspection.

-- Make sure you have addressed the 5 most common issues found by council officers.
+- Make sure you have addressed the5 most common issues found by council officers.

 Food safety supervisor